 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall.
 Prerequisite: Formal admission to the MRI program is required.
-Note: Students enroll for this course through Michigan Colleges online.
+Note: Students enroll for this course through Michigan Colleges Online.
+Tuition rates and course fees are billed at the MWTEC program rate by the provider institution.

 This is the first in a series of two courses that provide the MRI student with a basic foundation of MRI physics.
 Students will explore the properties of atoms and their interactions within the magnetic field.
 Emphasis will be placed on the basic principles of MRI, data acquisition, and tissues characteristics in image formation.
-This course requires a final grade of "C" or better.
+This course requires a final grade of C or better.